Nemkac/Forest_Runner_Platformer/README.md

 # Forest_Runner_Platformer

-Forest Runner is a platformer game made for the needs of a college project.
+Forest runner is a 2D platformer game made entirely in python.
-<br>The game was created in the python programming language using the pygame library.
+<br>The game was made mostly using the pygame library, which is integrated into the programming language itself, as well as other libraries for integrating the background music and graphics of the game itself.
 <br>During the development of the game, numerical methods were implemented for:

 * Linear, rotational movement - RK4 (fourth-order Runge-Kutta) method with the law of conservation of momentum.